Fortress eCommerce Site and App Revamp

 I actively participated in weekly meetings with the BU and leadership team, where we presented the latest design and user journey updates, gathering feedback to make necessary adjustments.

-Design Solutions and Key Learnings
+Design Solutions &

-Design Solutions and Key Learnings
+Key Learnings

-Design Solutions and Key Learnings
+Key Learnings

 This project marked my first experience working on a complex eCommerce full-site and app revamp.
 Through this process, I learned that research is crucial in defining the problems and aligning key priorities with the team.
 By setting clear expectations through research, we were able to streamline the redesign process, enhance the user experience, and ensure consistency across platforms, delivering a seamless digital solution.